Kraft is paying people $20 not to make cheesecake for Christmas | Dished

 In order to receive your digital reimbursement, you need to send in your dessert receipt dated December 17 to 24, 2021.
 More information can be found here.

-Unfortunately, the $20 reimbursement is only available to residents of the United States.
-So we’ll be making cheesecake here in Canada while we still can.
+The $20 reimbursement is only available to residents of the United States while supplies last.